awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 + A disk failure
 + Disk congestion

-Fault injection queries that specify a crash force a crash of the Aurora instance\.
+When a fault injection query specifies a crash, it forces a crash of the Aurora DB instance\.
 The other fault injection queries result in simulations of failure events, but don't cause the event to occur\.
 When you submit a fault injection query, you also specify an amount of time for the failure event simulation to occur for\.

 You can submit a fault injection query to one of your Aurora Replica instances by connecting to the endpoint for the Aurora Replica\.
 For more information, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.